The Amazing Race 9: Critical response

 The Amazing Race 9 received mixed reviews.
 Linda Holmes of Television Without Pity was negative towards this season due to it being dominated by two "obnoxious" teams writing "Dear This Season: Boo."
 Andy Dehnart of reality blurred wrote that this season rebounded from the previous "lame" Family Edition.
 Heather Havrilesky of Salon wrote "all in all, this was a really lively, fun season of 'The Amazing Race,' the kind that strengthens my undying commitment to watch every second of every hour of every season of this show".
 In 2016, this season was ranked 21st out of the first 27 seasons by the Rob Has a Podcast Amazing Race correspondents.
 In 2021, Jane Andrews of Gossip Cop ranked this season as the show's 10th best season.
+In 2024, Rhenn Taguiam of Game Rant placed this season within the bottom 13 out of 36.